What are my rights if I am stopped by a law enforcement officer?

 - Provide your attorney with a list of potential witnesses as soon as possible.

 - Dress appropriately for court.

 What if I do not speak English, need an interpreter, or I am hearing impaired?

-The Public Defender's Office will arrange for necessary interpretive services to help you communicate with your attorney and to understand your court proceedings.
+The Office of Defense Services will arrange for necessary interpretive services to help you communicate with your attorney and to understand your court proceedings.
 Please click here for information on our Spanish services.